EVEInsight/Insight/README.md

 | experimental | Deprecated branch. |

 # Hosting Insight
-There are three ways to run and host Insight yourself if you do not wish to use the [public bot](#links).
+There are two ways to run and host Insight yourself if you do not wish to use the [public bot](#links).
 #### [Docker](https://hub.docker.com/r/nathanls/insight/)
 The recommended and easiest method to host Insight.
 Images are automatically built on new commits.
 1. Create and navigate to a directory where you wish to store Insight configuration, logs, and database.